 The majority of medicines used in modern healthcare systems are generic medicines.
 The best methodology to secure regulatory approval of generic versions of original medicines it to undertake a so-called bio-equivalence study.
 This test involves a group of volunteers taking the generic, and then switching them to the brand (or vice-versa).
 If the amount of active substances in the blood is similar for both products within some limits (80-125%), then the regulatory authority considers the products bio-equivalent.
 Gador offered me an insight in their regulatory dossiers, subject to a confidentiality agreement.
 I can thus confirm that I have seen the 127-page report of the bio-equivalence study of Gador’s Lucaftor® against Vertex’ Orkambi® confirming that these products are bio-equivalent.

-I am also aware that the CF Buyers Club conducted independent pharmacokinetic tests in the lab of a leading London university, which confirmed that the quantity of API in the Gador product matches the quantity of API in the Vertex product.
+I am also aware that the CF Buyers Club conducted independent ‘in vitro’ tests of the final product tablets in the lab of a leading London university, which confirmed that the quantity of API in the Gador product matches the quantity of API in the Vertex product.